volodymyrhudyma/blog/content/blog/2020-07-16-how-to-save-up-to-50-development-time-in-react.md

 * **harder customization**

-  In most cases you are not allowed to fully customize the code to your needs.
+  In most cases, you are not allowed to fully customize the code to your needs.
 * **need to purchase the PRO version**

   Not all available UI kits give you all the components for free.